petersell/dita-pdf-normseite-einzeln/README.md

-# dita-pdf-normseite-einzeln
+# DITA-Plugin for PDF output
-Print a single scene topic of your novel
+DITA-Plugin for PDF output for a single scene as Normseite